jonase/nil-recur/resources/templates/md/posts/14-12-2014-controlled-input.md

 my components did not behave like controlled components does in React.
 After some digging I realized that the behaviour seemed to be intentional, since [Om wraps React input components in its own stateful versions](https://github.com/swannodette/om/blob/master/src/om/dom.cljs#L7-L36).
-The reason for this is that Om does rendering asynchrounusly via `requestAnimationFrame` and it turns out that React does not fully support this mode of rendering.
+The reason for this is that Om does rendering asynchronously via `requestAnimationFrame` and it turns out that React does not fully support this mode of rendering.

 As an example, consider the following application: